Dimitri Vayanos, Michael Fischer | President & Treasurer of “Save Ios”

 Driving awareness on what is happening in Ios is an achievement itself.
 We have thousands of people following us on social media.
 Mainstream newspapers occasionally write articles drawing content from our social media posts.
 We collaborate with like-minded associations in other Cycladic islands.
 This indicates that we can contribute on a broader scale.

--Is there another island in Greece or abroad where they have successfully combatted anarchy and overdevelopment ?
+-Is there another island in Greece or abroad where they have successfully combatted lawlessness and overdevelopment ?

 The island of Hydra, made famous by artists such as Leonard Cohen, has managed so far to keep its traditional character and avoid overdevelopment.
 Strict regulations have been enforced vigorously.